Auctionator/Auctionator/.github/ISSUE_TEMPLATE/06-bug-report-for-classic-alpha.md

 ---
-name: Bug report for a TBC alpha
+name: Bug report for an alpha on classic
-about: You're using WoW TBC and an alpha version of Auctionator
+about: You're playing on classic and using an alpha version of Auctionator
 title: ''
 labels: tbc
 assignees: ''